Skip to page navigation

 Separated Employees Only:

-- If you have been receiving health insurance but are not eligible for an immediate annuity, you can continue health insurance free for 31 days after separation.
-You can then elect to continue receiving benefits under FEHBP.
+If you are enrolled in health insurance but are not eligible for an immediate annuity, you can continue health insurance free for 31 days after separation.
+You can then elect to continue your FEHB coverage by enrolling in Temporary Continuation of Coverage (TCC).
 However, continued coverage is not automatic.
-You must request it in writing within 60 days of separation (or within 60 days of receiving a notice from the agency that FEHB coverage is terminating).
-You must pay your share, the government's cost, and an additional 2 percent administrative fee.
+You must submit an SF 2809 (Employee Health Benefits Election) form within 60 days of separation (or within 60 days of receiving a notice from the agency that FEHB coverage is terminating).
+Work with your employing Human Resources Office to obtain more information on the submission process.
+You must pay your share of the premium, the government's cost, and an additional 2 percent administrative fee.
 This totals 102 percent of the cost.
-This temporary extension of coverage can last for 18 months only.
-Your dependents can carry this coverage for up to 36 months.
-You can also convert to a private plan.
+TCC can last for up to 18 months only.
+You can also convert to an individual health insurance plan through your FEHB Carrier.
+Also see Using Annual Leave to Reach Retirement or FEHB Carryover Eligibility above.

 Federal Employees Group Life Insurance (FEGLI) Program